BenShen98/VERI/README.md

  * ! is logical inversion
  * ~ is bitwise inversion

+## VERI Part 1

+### .bsf and .bdf

+We find out that the link between .bsf and .bdf are bidirectional, we could include only the .bsf or the .bdf, and the code will still 'Analysis	and	Elaboration'.
+But we were suggested by the UTA to include .bdf as that's how normally done.

+What is the difference between SLOW 0 and 85 celcius propagation delay?
+According to Brownian motion, electrons move faster when the temperature is high.
+This results in collison between molecules, and therefore the delay time between gates rises.

+### Pin assignment :
+We have set the pin location according to the table given on the labnotes.
+The pin voltage is set to 3.3 LVTTL.

 ## Part 2 Counters and Finite State Machines

 ### RTL Simulation
 By using Modelsim of RTL Simulation, waveforms of various differnt siganls can be shown.\
 The following code is the instruction: